Primary Crushing

 Flywheel

-Twin cast-iron flywheels store kinetic energy to smooth the crushing cycle and reduce peak motor load by up to 30%.
+Twin flywheels store kinetic energy to smooth the crushing cycle and moderate peak motor demand.
+The actual load profile depends on feed presentation, chamber condition, and drive configuration.

 Industry Applications